getlantern/lanternsdk-android/README.md

 Lantern.start(context, appName, proxyAddr, proxyAllTraffic, startTimeoutMillis)
 ```

+After starting Lantern, it will be set as the system proxy and all HTTP traffic will be proxied.
+This method blocks up til the given timeout and returns the address the proxy is listening.
+If the proxy doesn't start within the given timeout, it returns an error.

 ### Stopping Lantern
-After stopping Lantern, Lantern will continue to run in the background to keep fetching updated
-configuration maintain its state, but no traffic will be proxied.

 ```kotlin
 Lantern.stop()
 ```

+After stopping Lantern, Lantern will continue to run in the background to keep fetching updated
+configuration maintain its state, but no traffic will be proxied.

-### Restarting Lantern Again
+### Restart Lantern
-Lantern can be restarted again after stopping it.
+Lantern can be restarted after stopping it.
 This will be a fast start since Lantern is already
 running

 ```kotlin